sourabhsing3/Progressive_Web_Weather_App/README.md

 #[Live Site](https://epic-tereshkova-b6848d.netlify.app)

-This is a code repository for the corresponding video tutorial.
+This is a code repository for pwa app.

-In this video, we will create a PWA.
-We're going to use React with service workers.
+We will create a PWA.
+We're going to use React with service work.

-By the end of this video, you will have a strong understanding of what PWA is and how you can build, deploy and publish it.

 Setup: